 Note: On some airlines, including American, you may even be charged to check a single piece of luggage.
 Aer Lingus, for example, charges a fee to check baggage on shorthaul flights within the UK, Ireland, and Europe.
 You can pay the fee at the airport or online, which is cheaper.

-06 of 09The TSA claims to screen every passenger's baggage before it is placed on an airplane.
+A division of the United States Department of Homeland Security, the Transportation Safety Administration (TSA) claims to screen every passenger's baggage before it is placed on an airplane.
 If their security inspectors decide to physically open a piece of luggage, they may break the lock unless it is a TSA-approved one that officers can open using a universal master key.
 TSA locks have a flame or sideways diamond logo that identify them.

 08 of 09